-Although I’ve been to Iceland 4 years ago, as I only saw Reykjavik and did the golden circle tour, I have always dreamt of going back to see more of what the country has to offer!
+Although I’ve been to Iceland 4 years ago, as I only did Reykjavik and the golden circle tour, I have always dreamt of going back to see more of what the country has to offer!

-A group of seven hired two cars and did an epic road trip around Iceland over the May bank holiday.
+A group of seven of us hired two cars and did an epic road trip around Iceland over the May bank holiday.

 We flew into Reykjavik and got in at 11:30pm, however the sun was only just setting.
 The beauty of going to Iceland in summer is their long light filled days.
 We headed to Reykjavik by transfer and had a few hours sleep at Rey Apartments in Reykjavik centre.

 We were up early to head to the domestic airport in Reykjavik to fly to Akureyri.
 It was a short 40 minute flight with stunning views of Iceland from above.